Induced Chern-Simons Like Action by Lorentz Symmetry Breaking in (3+1)D QED: Fermion propagator expansion and the breaking of Lorentz symmetry

-This propagator has a complicated structure and make it more tedious perturbative calculations (exact perturbative calculations with this propagator can be found in reference [16]).
-We will not use this propagator, but we will draw on an alternative method.
-As the four-vector $b_\mu$, which signals the Lorentz breaking symmetry in the theory, is very small compared to the electron mass, the correction he made in the propagator can be treated in perturbative way.
-So, we apply the following expansion in a sum of terms of an infinite geometric progression
+This propagator has a complicated structure and makes it more tedious perturbative calculations (exact perturbative calculations with this propagator can be found in the reference \cite{Perez-Victoria1999}).
+This propagator will not be used here, but an alternative method will be drawn.
+As the four-vector $b_\mu$, which signals the Lorentz symmetry breaking in the new theory, is very small compared to the electron mass, the correction made in the propagator can be treated in a perturbative way.
+So the following expansion in a sum of terms of an infinite geometric progression is applied

 Thus, with each $\times$ representing each insertion $-\not\!b\gamma_5$ in the propagator, its graph is given by